 Beneath the lush forests, rocky mountains and running streams of Arkansas is another world, an underground world of limestone caverns.
-Here is a list of some of the best caves in Arkansas that you might want to explore.
+Here is a list of some of the best and most popular caves in Arkansas that you might want to explore.

-The Arkansas caves on this list are all show caves.
-They are commercial caves that you can pay to visit on a tour or with a guide.
+The Arkansas caves on this list are all tourist attractions or show caves.
+In other words, they are commercial caves that you can pay to visit on a tour or with a guide.

 NOTE: Not all of these caverns are open year round.
-Several close for the winter.
+Several close during the winter months.
 Always check the opening days and times on their websites before you go.

 Here are the Best Caves in Arkansas to Visit!